Review & Rating

 Some links don't work at all.
 For example clicking on Login/Sign Up on most pages has no effect.
 Most menus show a link to a designers page, but every time we clicked on the link the only thing that happened is our Firefox browser crashed.
 In Internet Explorer the page displayed, but was blank — then the browser crashed.
 Safari, Opera and Chrome displayed a blank page without crashing.
 The italian web site, however, displayed the designers page correctly and without incident.

 Under products, the Fantini series bathroom collections display properly, but the kitchen faucets displayed a page that appeared blank.
 We had to scroll down the page to find the "washbasin kitchen" link to display a photo gallery of kitchen faucets.
-None of this was very intuitive.
+None of this is very intuitive and makes navigating the site more difficult than need be.

 These are not faucets that you will find at your local Home Depot or Walmart or on line at Amazon.
 They are sold only through designer showrooms.
 There is no dealer locator on the website, so to find a dealer you must rely on Google.
 Not a very satisfactory method if your local showroom does not advertise Fantini on its website.